sbyrx/kibble-bot/README.md

 I also recommend setting up a Visual Studio project and installing the [MicroPico extension](https://github.com/paulober/MicroPico) to copy the code to the board.

+You'll also need to have `NodeJS` and `npm` set up on your machine in order to build the web app.

 #### main.py

 This is the Micropython code which runs on the Pico and interfaces with the Easy Driver to turn the stepper motor and dispense kibbles.
 It first connects to WiFi and then listens for button presses and has a simple web server to listen for web requests.

-I've included two examples: `main.py` and `main_noauth.py`.

-`main.py` is designed to have the Pico sit behind a [CloudFlare Zero-Trust tunnel](https://www.cloudflare.com/products/tunnel/) running on another machine on your network to handle authentication and authorization.
-This way the Pico is not exposed directly to the internet.
-It pulls the authenticated user's email out of the HTTP headers and limits the number of kibbles that person can dispense to one per week.
-It's also possible to whitelist emails who can dispense unlimited kibbles.

-`main_noauth.py` is a stripped down version of `main.py` without the added features and allows anyone who loads the site to dispense kibbles.
-If you're not sure where to start, choose this one as it's the most simple.

-To run the code on your Pico, first edit `main.py` and set the WiFi SSID and password (and whitelist emails if using).
+To run the code on your Pico, first edit `main.py` and set the WiFi SSID and password.
 Then connect your Pico to your computer, and wait for VSCode to show "Pico Connected" in the bottom toolbar.
 Then right click on `main.py` and click "Upload current file to Pico".
-If you're using `main_noauth.py`, make sure to rename it `main.py` before uploading it to the Pico.

 #### Web App

 I've created a simple Svelte app which `main.py` serves up and allows kibbles to be dispensed from a web browser.
-The web app is built into a single HTML file to make it easy to serve up.
+The web app is built into a single HTML file to make it easy for the Micropython code to serve up.

 You'll need to build the web application and copy the resulting `index.html` to the Pico:
 1. Open up a terminal and set the working directory to `/web`